Everything you need to know about shared ownership

 1. Apply and affordability assessment:

-If your preferred plot is available and you are the first to apply, LiveWest will check that you meet the local connection requirement if applicable, and refer you to New Homes Mortgage Helpline to carry out your affordability assessment.
+If your preferred plot is available and you are the first to apply, LiveWest will check that you meet the local connection requirement (if applicable) and refer you to New Homes Mortgage Helpline for your affordability assessment.

 2. Your affordability assessment: